The following text describes how to run Nextflow pipelines in CERIT-SC Kubernetes cluster.

 You need to download pipeline specific nextflow.config and put it into the current directory where you start Nextflow from.
 This pipeline uses -entry

 parameter to specify entry point of workflow.
 Unless this issue #2397 is resolved, patched version of Nextflow is needed.
-To deal with this bug, you need Nextflow version 20.10.0, this is the only supported version.
+To deal with this bug, you need Nextflow version 22.06.1-edge or later.

 On the PVC you need to prepare data into directories specified in the nextflow.config